kraflab/dsda-doom/docs/doom_in_hexen.md

 - Wall scrollers cannot distinguish between top, bottom, and mid textures.
 - The static init supports damage, gravity, and skies only.
 - The position argument for map exits is currently ignored.
+- Line flags coming from extra arguments are ignored.

 ### Sector Specials